mattasaitej/Mechanical-Seal-Condition-Monitoring-and-Trend-Analysis-/README.md

 ## 5. Requirements & How to Run

 - MATLAB R2024b , Statistics and Machine Learning Toolbox
-- Open `mechanical_seal_monitoring.m` and run it.
+- Open `Condition_Monitoring.mlx` and run it.
 Four figures will appear, and alarm/RUL reports print to the Command Window.

 ## 6. Disclaimer